carlosperate/awesome-microbit/README.md

 - [Online Learning with MakeCode](https://makecode.com/online-learning) - A list of helpful resources, including live video streams, that students can access to continue their computing education outside the classroom now that many schools are closed.
 - [Creative Coding with micro:bit](https://www.youtube.com/playlist?list=PLIRQWQAcfF037nji2jK6iiafMLubgJqUh) - Creative activities with the micro:bit from Kids Code Jeunesse.
 - [Video Tutorials for micro:bit](https://www.youtube.com/playlist?list=PLS9qLR8VoFA5jr14vzjJwqZ5DsBLFzuYn) - A playlist of video tutorials by Geek Tutorials, walking through a lot of the micro:bit features.
+- [Code with Liam](https://www.youtube.com/channel/UCubWM52hsTe2eeiTWqRJICw/) - Video tutorials showing how to code with the micro:bit.

 ## 📚 Books